Ujjwal5353t/JusticeChain/test_result.md

       message: "Completed testing of the Justice Chain FIR application.
 The application has a professional government-style design with proper Justice Chain branding.
 The homepage navigation works correctly with all links accessible.
 The FIR filing system has a 4-step form process with proper validation.
 The track status functionality works with the sample FIR number 'FIR2025001234' and displays real case data with timeline view.
 Resources and Contact pages load correctly with professional styling.
 The application is responsive and maintains consistent branding throughout."
     - agent: "testing"
       message: "Completed comprehensive testing of the enhanced Justice Chain FIR application.
 All requested functionality is working properly: 1) FIR Form Validation works correctly, preventing submission with empty required fields and proceeding when valid data is entered.
 2) Track Status functionality shows proper case data for FIR2025001234 (not 'ok' text) and maintains display after page refresh.
 3) Citizen Login works with demo credentials (user@example.com/password123) and redirects to a dashboard showing user stats, quick actions, and FIR list.
 4) Admin Login works with demo credentials (admin@justice.gov.in/admin123) and redirects to admin dashboard with system stats, FIR table, and filtering options.
 FIR status update functionality works correctly.
 5) Navigation is working properly with all links accessible and the government-style design is maintained throughout the application."
+    - agent: "main"
+      message: "SIGNUP FUNCTIONALITY ADDED: Successfully implemented comprehensive signup functionality for both citizens and admins.
+Created CitizenSignup.js with full form validation, personal information fields, address details, and ID proof collection.
+Created AdminSignup.js with government email validation, official credentials, and department information.
+Updated AuthService.js with complete user registration system that stores new users in localStorage alongside demo credentials.
+Enhanced existing login pages to properly link to signup pages.
+Added new routes in App.js.
+Users can now register new accounts and login with their credentials.
+Both signup pages maintain government-style professional design consistent with the portal."
+    - agent: "main"
+      message: "FIR MEDIA UPLOAD & AUTO-SUBMISSION FIX: Successfully added comprehensive media file upload functionality to the FIR filing form in Step 3.
+Users can now upload images, videos, and documents (max 5MB each) with drag-and-drop interface, proper validation, and base64 storage.
+Fixed the critical auto-submission bug by removing the form wrapper and changing submit button behavior - form now only submits when user explicitly clicks Submit FIR button.
+Enhanced review step to show uploaded files.
+The FIR system now supports complete evidence documentation with proper file management."
+    - agent: "testing"
+      message: "Completed backend API testing.
+All tests passed successfully: 1) The FastAPI backend is running correctly on the configured port.
+2) The /api endpoint responds with 'Hello World' as expected.
+3) The /api/status GET endpoint successfully retrieves status checks from MongoDB.
+4) The /api/status POST endpoint correctly creates new status checks in the database.
+5) MongoDB connection is working properly, with data being stored and retrieved successfully.
+6) CORS is configured correctly to allow frontend requests from any origin.
+The backend is fully functional and ready to support the frontend application."
+    - agent: "testing"
+      message: "Completed testing of the authentication protection for FIR filing functionality.
+All tests passed successfully: 1) Unauthenticated access to /file-fir redirects to /citizen-login with a message to login.
+2) Login with demo credentials (user@example.com/password123) works correctly.
+3) After login, the /file-fir route is accessible and displays the FIR form.
+4) The FIR form shows the authenticated user's information, including pre-filled email.
+5) The navbar shows appropriate authentication status with logout option.
+6) Logout functionality works correctly and redirects to the home page.
+7) After logout, attempting to access /file-fir again redirects to the login page.
+The authentication protection is working as expected, ensuring users must login before they can file an FIR."